COVID-19 News & Temporary Operational Changes

 - We ask guests to come to the pool building 'beach-ready'.
 Guests should shower and change in the cottages before going to the pool and not use these facilities in the building (all of the cottages are a very short walk away from the pool building).

 - The toilet in the pool building should also not be used.

 - We usually have a supply of pool toys and swimming aids for use during people's stays.
 These have had to be temporarily removed but we have a small stock available for purchase and you are welcome to bring your own.
 If you do use your own toys, please remove them from the pool building after use as they obviously should not be used by people from a different group.

 - The sauna is within the pool building so can only be used during your allocated sessions.

 - Sheep, goat and chicken feeding will continue with guests.
 To avoid unnecessary social interaction between guests, sessions will be scheduled and 'by appointment only'.
-There will be two morning sessions (9am and 9:20am) and one afternoon session (approx 5:00pm but could be changed) every day until the end of August.
-We will continue with this at the start of September but trial different options to see what works best as we move out of the school holidays.
+There will be two morning sessions (9am and 9:20am) and one afternoon session (approx. one hour before sunset).

 - The number of sessions you are able to attend will depend on demand but you will have at least one for a weekend booking and at least two for a week-long booking.